commerce-docs/PlayPI/README.md

 1. Clone the repo: `git clone git@github.com:commerce-docs/playpi.git`
 2. Change directories: `cd playpi`
 3. Run `yarn` to install dependencies.
-4. Run `yarn start:server` to start the project's proxy server so you can access Venia's GraphQL endpoint.
+4. Run `yarn start:proxy` to start the project's proxy server so you can access Venia's GraphQL endpoint.
 5. Open another shell (to keep the proxy-server running)
 6. Run `yarn dev` to launch the product page example.